CodePushGo/website/src/content/blog/en/capacitor-ota-updates-targeting-ios-vs-android.md

 > "Instantly deploying live updates to users is one of the most critical benefits of Appflow, Ionic's mobile CI/CD platform."
 > – Cecelia Martinez, Developer Advocate [\[12\]](https://ionic.io/blog/the-future-of-live-updates-is-here-and-its-more-performant-than-ever)

 To improve update efficiency, strategies like differential updates and leveraging native functionality are key.
-Capacitor, for example, shifts certain operations to the native layer.
+React Native, for example, shifts certain operations to the native layer.
 When paired with differential updates, this approach cuts down both update times and data usage [\[12\]](https://ionic.io/blog/the-future-of-live-updates-is-here-and-its-more-performant-than-ever).
 Considering Android's dominant market share - over 70% globally as of March 2023 [\[13\]](https://flexiple.com/compare/android-vs-ios) - delivering efficient updates is especially important to maintain consistent performance across its varied devices.

 ###### sbb-itb-f9944d2